Nominal rigidity: Sticky information

 In macroeconomics, sticky information is old information used by agents as a basis for their behavior—information that does not take into account recent events.
 The first model of sticky information was developed by Stanley Fischer in his 1977 article.
 He adopted a "staggered" or "overlapping" contract model.
 Suppose that there are two unions in the economy, who take turns to choose wages.
 When it is a union's turn, it chooses the wages it will set for the next two periods.
 In contrast to John B. Taylor's model where the nominal wage is constant over the contract life, in Fischer's model the union can choose a different wage for each period over the contract.
 The key point is that at any time t, the union setting its new contract will be using the up-to-date latest information to choose its wages for the next two periods.
 However, the other union is still setting its wage based on the contract it planned last period, which is based on the old information.

 The importance of sticky information in Fischer's model is that whilst wages in some sectors of the economy are reacting to the latest information, those in other sectors are not.
 This has important implications for monetary policy.
 A sudden change in monetary policy can have real effects, because of the sector where wages have not had a chance to adjust to the new information.

 The idea of sticky information was later developed by N. Gregory Mankiw and Ricardo Reis.
-This added a new feature to Fischer's model: there is a fixed probability that you can replan your wages or prices each period.
+This added a new feature to Fischer's model: there is a fixed probability that one can replan one's wages or prices each period.
 Using quarterly data, they assumed a value of 25%: that is, each quarter 25% of randomly chosen firms/unions can plan a trajectory of current and future prices based on current information.
 Thus if we consider the current period, 25% of prices will be based on the latest information available, and the rest on information that was available when they last were able to replan their price trajectory.
 Mankiw and Reis found that the model of sticky information provided a good way of explaining inflation persistence.